Duol86/platform-installs/README.md

 # platform-installs
-platform-installs is a  colllection of scripts I can use for the three main platform (Linux, Windows, MacOS) to install "the essentials" for a computer. the main packages installed are spotify, vlc, steam, obs, gimp, minecraft, chromium, git and protonvpn.
+platform-installs is a  colllection of scripts I can use for the three main platform (Linux, Windows, MacOS) to install "the essentials" for a computer. the main packages installed are spotify, vlc, steam, obs, gimp, minecraft, chromium, git, notepad++ and protonvpn.
 All the packages are installed with various package managers for different platforms.
 The package managers used are: APT (Debain Linux), Pacman (Arch Linux), Yay (Arch Linux AUR), Flatpak (Linux), Chocolatey (Windows 7-10), Brew (MacOS).